-Cruising information is one of our most valuable services with nearly 6,000 members sharing worldwide cruising knowledge from real experience.
+Cruising information is one of our most valuable services with over 6,000 members sharing worldwide cruising knowledge from real experience.

 It’s online, at events and in print.
 Whatever cruising information you need, it’s all there; fitting out, where to cruise, laying-up, staying in touch, local regulations, ports and pilotage around the world, maintenance and much more.